Showing posts with label South America. Show all posts

 Despite the huge amount of caves that have never been scientifically explored in Brazilian territory, the knowledge of the country's troglofauna is considerable and Brazil has been establishing itself with a remarkable diversity, probably the 5th largest in the world outside Europe (after the USA, Australia, China and Mexico).
 For South American neighbors, the situation is quite different.
 There is very little information about the troglofauna of these countries, in general very fragmented and imprecise.

-In light of this problem, we present here an overview of all the citations of cave animlas from the countries of South America except Brazil, Venezuela, Colombia and Peru present in White & Culver (Enciclopedia of Caves, 2019, 3th edition), with eventual notes for other sources.
+In light of this problem, we present here an overview of all the citations of cave animals from the countries of South America except Brazil, Venezuela, Colombia and Peru, present in White & Culver (Enciclopedia of Caves, 2019, 3th edition), with eventual notes for other sources.
 The text is organized by taxonomic group and has not been revised by other sources, with the information provided only slightly adapted for consistency in writing.
 The text was revised to exclude any citation that, in quick analysis, does not refer to troglobionts.

 BY COMUNITIES